-Melasma, a common form of skin discoloration that typically appears as dark-brown patches on the forehead, cheeks, nose, and upper lip, can be exceedingly frustrating to get rid of.
-It affects both men and women (and can flare up even if you’ve gone years — or your whole life — without a breakout), but according to Derma di Colore founder Dr. Carlos A. Charles, it “is more prevalent in women with darker skin tones that tan easily, but it can be seen across most skin complexions.”
-Two main factors that contribute to melasma are exposure to UV light and hormone changes, so “summertime and pregnancy are common times when melasma flares,” adds Dr. Nava Greenfield of Schweiger Dermatology Group.
+On the list of common but stubborn skin concerns, melasma is pretty high up.
+It’s the much more stubborn sibling of post inflammatory hyperpigmentation and often the trickiest kind to treat, because it’s notoriously difficult to get rid of and doesn’t always respond well to run-of-the-mill hyperpigmentation-clearing products.
+Melasma is a type of skin discoloration that typically appears as dark-brown patches on the forehead, cheeks, nose, and upper lip.
+It affects people of all genders (and can flare up even if you’ve gone years — or your whole life — without a breakout), but according to Derma di Colore founder Dr. Carlos A. Charles, it “is more prevalent in women with darker skin tones that tan easily, but it can be seen across most skin complexions.”
+Two main factors that contribute to melasma are exposure to UV light and hormonal changes, so “summertime and pregnancy are common times when melasma flares up,” says Dr. Nava Greenfield of Schweiger Dermatology Group.

-While Charles, Greenfield, and the five other dermatologists we talked to say a combination of prescription-strength medications and in-office treatments is always the most comprehensive way to treat melasma, there are over-the-counter topical products you can use to help prevent and fade it.
-Below, our experts’ recommendations for the most effective over-the-counter ways to treat and prevent melasma, including a couple of products specifically picked for pregnant women.
+While Charles, Greenfield, and other dermatologists we talked to say a combination of prescription-strength medications and in-office treatments is the most comprehensive way to treat melasma, there are over-the-counter topical products you can use to help prevent and fade it.
+I’ve personally never had melasma, but I’ve dealt with my fair share of dark marks, and many of the over-the-counter products that work well for melasma are tried and true for both — some of which I’ve tested and mentioned below.
+To round things out, I’ve spoken with dermatologists who shared their recommendations for the most effective ways to treat and prevent melasma — including a product specifically for pregnant people.

 Best overall product to prevent melasma